edooley7/dsp/05-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >Lists maintain order, while sets do not.
 Items in a set must be immutable, items in a list do not have to be.
 Sets cannot have duplicate values, lists can.
 I would use a list if I had something that had to be kept in order or had duplicate values, otherwise I would use a set.
+Sets are faster for finding an element because there aren't any duplicates.

 For example:
 ```